 International Deposited Students

 If you are an international student and you have confirmed your place at DU, we have information for you about housing, tuition and language testing.
-Please contact International Student Admission if you have questions about preparing for life at DU.
+Please contact International Student & Scholar Services if you have questions about preparing for life at DU.

 Tuition & billing

 The total cost of attending DU can be estimated by combining direct costs like tuition, health insurance, room and board with indirect costs such as books and transportation.
 We update these estimates each year, and you can view our current total cost on this page.

 You can view payment options through the Bursar's Office.

 The First-Year Seminar (FSEM) Program offers students an introduction to the intellectual life of the University.
 Offered in the Fall quarter, the small class size provides an in-depth academic experience that is rigorous and engaging.
 In addition to developing self-motivated academic passion, students can expect to hone the academic skills essential for successful college work.